 - 9.1.1 Stock and Crew systems could be constrained by several factors.
-The following details some of these constraints, recognising current standards, practices and software implementations. - 9.1.2 Data within and used by the Stock and Crew system must be accurate and up-todate at all times, particularly if connected to a number of industry systems such as DARWIN and Traffic Management (see also assumption 3.2.6).
-As such, the importance of usability cannot be understated - in high pressure, time critical situations, users should find the system easier to use and more efficient than resorting to pen and paper.
+The following details some of these constraints, recognising current standards, practices and software implementations. - 9.1.2 Data within and used by the Stock and Crew system must be accurate and up-to-date at all times, particularly if connected to a number of industry systems such as DARWIN and Traffic Management (see also assumption 3.2.6).
+As such, the importance of usability cannot be understated in high pressure, time critical situations, users should find the system easier to use and more efficient than resorting to pen and paper.
 It is by achieving this that information can be kept live and up to date for the benefit of other systems, stakeholders and customers. - 9.1.3 During the implementation of the Stock and Crew system, a loss of users' trust or faith in the system can undermine its efficacy and the benefits.
 This can result in, for example, staff returning to older systems/methodologies or using pen and paper.
 For the system to be successful, it needs to maintain trust from the initial outset, and increase convenience, whether through an increase in efficiency or quickening of current tasks, lessening the chance of staff not using it. - 9.1.4 The Stock and Crew system may interact with Traffic Management systems where available, or as a standalone system with the capability for future connectivity to a Traffic Management system.
-Under current/planned implementations, data from Stock and Crew systems would be published to the Layered Information Exchange (LINX) and be subscribed to by Traffic Management, and vice versa.
+Under current / planned implementations, relevant data from Stock and Crew systems would be published to the Layered Information Exchange (LINX) and be subscribed to by Traffic Management, and vice versa.
 Optimisation of the bandwidth between the two systems will, therefore, be an important consideration and possible constraint.
-Two possible implementations have been theorised at this stage - this document has been written so as to not preclude either implementation: - a) Relevant information from the Stock and Crew system is transferred to Traffic Management the night before with live updates published to Traffic Management when information changes (and vice versa).
+Based on the work of the Stock and Crew Task and Finish Group [RD11], implementation has been theorised as the following: - Relevant information from the Stock and Crew system is transferred to Traffic Management the night before with live updates published to Traffic Management when information changes (and vice versa).
 'Relevant' information will depend on the implementation of the Traffic Management system although it is anticipated to be information pertinent for making regulation or routing decisions.
-No personal or commercially sensitive data is expected to be shared.
-For data queries, Traffic Management would use the information it already has rather than query the Stock and Crew system via LINX.
+No personal or commercially sensitive data is shared. - For data queries, Traffic Management would use the information it already has rather than query the Stock and Crew system via LINX.
 This could reduce query response times but requires accurate and consistent information to be within both systems.
 The volume of live updates and their file size to be passed over LINX could be a constraint.
-This implementation is discussed further in the Digital Railway Early Contractor Involvement (ECI) workstream report [RD2]. - b) Data contained within the Stock and Crew and Traffic Management systems remain segregated with each system publishing information to LINX for the other system to query when necessary.
-This published data should reflect the latest information in either system.
-Whilst this implementation would not require a large transfer of information the night before, it could slow query response times and generate a larger number of queries for the LINX layer as up-to-date data is not held in Traffic Management. - 9.1.5 Publication and subscription to the Layered Information Exchange (LINX) requires an appropriate LINX message to be set up.
-A summary of the current LINX messages is shown in Appendix 2.
-Creation of a new LINX message flow is anticipated to have a cost impact and take time to set up and be approved.
+This implementation is discussed further in the Digital Railway Early Contractor Involvement (ECI) workstream report [RD2]. - For certain situations (generally complex changes to schedules), a bid-offer process between the systems is used such that the legal obligations of both RUs and IMs is respected (i.e. the IM cannot make changes to stock and crew allocations).
+These bid-offer processes are described in Appendix A.3. - 9.1.5 Publication and subscription to the Layered Information Exchange (LINX) requires an appropriate LINX message to be set up.
+A summary of the current LINX messages is shown in Appendix A.2.
+A Process Mapping exercise undertaken by a Better Operations Programme Board Task and Finish Group showed that several required LINX messages have not been created or tested yet (see Appendix A.3).
+This is likely to have a cost impact and take time to set up and be approved.